 Sweating in the area around the vagina is a normal part of the body’s heat regulation.
-However, excessive sweat may cause discomfort and irritation.
-Several factors can contribute to increased sweating in the groin region.
+Several factors can contribute to increased sweating, such as exercise and non-breathable underwear.

 The vagina itself cannot sweat as it does not have any sweat glands.
 However, the external genitalia around the vagina and the groin area can.

 The sweat that occurs around the genitals is not the same as sweat from other parts of the body.
 Apocrine glands are responsible for sweat production in the groin and under the armpits, whereas eccrine glands produce sweat elsewhere on the body.